struckbylightning/Notepad/_posts/2018-09-11-top-10-salesforce-mantras-getting-salesforce-datamodel-right.md

    * ‘We need to track Jobs, with email interactions and pass it back and forth between people ’
     * I think you mean ‘Case’.

-8. Define the user stories in a way that expresses a requirement in a way that provides context and justification Usually in a standard form: ‘AS A \<Job Role\> I WANT to <some business process> SO THAT I can <achieve  some outcome>’, For sample user stories refer #2
+8. Define the user stories in a way that expresses a requirement in a way that provides context and justification, Usually in a standard form: ‘AS A \<Job Role\> I WANT to <some business process> SO THAT I can <achieve  some outcome>’, For sample user stories refer #2
 9. Rename [Object, Tab, and Field Labels](https://help.salesforce.com/articleView?id=customize_rename.htm&r=https%3A%2F%2Fwww.google.com.au%2F&type=5) to make your users feel at home
 10. Design for referential integretiy, so data needs to exist only once & Segment object using record type.
 11. Get into continuous refactoring mindset, what is right today might not be right tomorrow so don\`t be afraid to refactor/redesinging your datamodel to suit your needs, and use tools like dataloader to massage your existing data to match new data model design